CPP-AP 3.0.1

 Parsing Arguments

-To parse the command-line arguments use the void argument_parser::parse_args(const AR& argv) method, where AR must be a type that satisfies std::ranges::range and its value type is convertible to std::string.
+To parse the command-line arguments use the void argument_parser::parse_args(const AR& argv) method, where AR must be a type that satisfies the std::ranges::forward_range concept and its value type is convertible to std::string.

 The argument_parser class also defines the void parse_args(int argc, char* argv[]) overload, which works directly with the argc and argv arguments of the main function.